Upon this altar I place

 the concrete floor of the church basement and the way

-that they leave permanent marks on my heart.
+they leave permanent marks on my heart.